Dre Campbell Farm

 This post may contain affiliate links.
 Click here to view our affiliate disclosure

-If you’re a plant lover, you’ve probably encountered mealybugs at some point.
-These small, soft-bodied pests can cause a lot of damage to your plants.
+If you’re a gardener, you’ve probably encountered mealybugs at some point.
+These small, soft-bodied pests feed on plant sap and can weaken plants, stunt growth, and cause leaves to yellow or drop.

 Thankfully, many natural, homemade solutions can help you tackle this problem.

-Let’s explore a few simple, effective mealybug sprays you can make at home to help protect your garden.
+Let’s explore a few simple, effective sprays you can make at home to help protect your garden from these pests.

 1. Neem Oil Spray